breach-report/breachreport-api/docs/03-manage-emails-domains.md

 **Request method:** `GET`

-The request accepts the email address ID and returns information on related data breaches.
+The request accepts an Email ID and returns information on related data breaches.

 Alternatively, you may check any email address (previously added or a new one) using a [hashed email address value](#check-a-hashed-email-address) (recommended method) or a [plaintext email address](#check-a-plaintext-email-address).

 This API call returns:

-* Incidents count for **unverified** emails.
+* Incident count for **unverified** emails.
-* Incidents count and details for **verified** emails.
+* Incident count and the details for **verified** emails.

 How to construct the request: